There are different types of keying modes built into Viz Artist, which can be used with Media Assets applied as Texture.

 Linear key is the standard keying technique, and can be used for most applications.
 This is a logical key (enabled by the Key plug-in):

 If a video or clip channel is applied to an object, it is treated the same way as if it would be a static image.

 If it is used as a background image, it is the first item to be drawn and all objects in the scene are drawn on top of it regardless of the key settings in the global section of scene settings.

 If it is set as the foreground image, it is the last item to be drawn and all other objects are only visible in the parts of the screen where the key/alpha of the video is not 100% (opaque)

-Multi-Zone Key is often used in outdoor sporting events broadcasts.
+M-zone key is often used in outdoor sporting events broadcasts.

-The Multi-Zone Keyer prepares the input video to be keyable by the Chroma Keyer plug-ins in the scene tree.
+The multi zone keyer prepares the input video to be keyable by the chroma keyer plug-ins in the scene tree.
 It is typically used in sports productions where more than one color needs to be keyed out.
 The video source needs to be dragged into the background image in global settings.
 An unlimited number of Chroma Keyer plug-ins can be created in the scene, each keying out a different color.

 If Viz Libero Clips are to be played, the Keyer must be set to Libero.
 This way the chroma key settings from the Viz Libero Clip are used.
 Make sure that the clip comes with the Camera ID (.cid), Tracking Data (.trk) and Chroma Key Settings(.col) files.